evkx/evkx.github.io/content/models/audi/e-tron_gt/rs_e-tron_gt_gen1/_index.md

 You can choose between two types of roofs on this model.
 The standard roof has a large panoramic roof extending from the front to the rear.
 This glass makes the car's interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 The glass is toned to protect against heat from the sun.

+You can order the car with tinted windows from B-pillar and back.
+As an option, you can equip the model with double-glazed side windows.
+These windows reduce cabin noise.

 {{< sitefiguresized thumb="models/audi/e-tron_gt/rs_e-tron_gt_gen1/exterior_1_st.jpg" title="Audi RS e-tron GT (GEN1)" width="3000" height="1999"  >}}